axelmg2000/proyectoHComputacionales/README.md

 The modifications of each author where:
 - Andreina Cardenas
   - cannon:Gravity change in the program
-  - pacman:Changed the
+  - pacman:Changed the board
-  - snake:Controls change
+  - snake:Controls key change

 =======